 It just is unbelievable.

-Anyway, we uh welcome back to the program.
+Anyway, we welcome back to the program.

-Uh somebody who's actually become a really good friend of mine that I really like and really admire.
+Somebody who's actually become a really good friend of mine that I really like and really admire.

-She's the only person that goes by one name for me anyway, Amarosa's back with us, the assistant to the president, director of communications for the Office of Public Liaison.
+Amarosa is back with us, the assistant to the president, director of communications for the Office of Public Liaison.

-So they they have this big reveal, and in one year alone, he paid more than Obama's paid his entire life.
+So they have this big reveal, and in one year alone, he paid more than Obama's paid his entire life.

-You know, the last 15 years the Obama's paid six point one million.
+You know, the last 15 years, the Obama's paid $6.1 million.

 They are just at war with them, period.